jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

     (iii) included in its return of income the same amounts of expenditure and income under the financial arrangement as were included by the transferor.
 (4B) If the method of calculating the income or expenditure under the financial arrangement remains the same despite the disposition, the consideration for the disposition in the transferor's base price adjustment calculation is a fair and reasonable amount of the income or expenditure that the transferor would have derived or incurred in the income year of disposition had the disposition not taken place.
 (4C) In any other case, the consideration for the disposition is the market value of the financial arrangement on the date of disposition.
-(5) Where— then, for the purpose of calculation of the net income of the transferor and the transferee, the consideration for which the disposition has taken place is deemed to be,—
+(5) Where—then, for the purpose of calculation of the net income of the transferor and the transferee, the consideration for which the disposition has taken place is deemed to be,—
   (a) any company (in this subsection referred to as the transferor) disposes of any trading stock to another company (in this subsection referred to as the transferee) that is a member of the same consolidated group when the disposition takes place; and
   (b) the nominated company has elected that this subsection applies, by notice to the Commissioner in such form as the Commissioner may approve given within the time within which the consolidated group is required to furnish a return of income for that income year or within such further time as the Commissioner may allow; and
   (ba) the property and its ownership is, at any time, able to be specifically identified,— (c) in any case where the trading stock was held by the transferor at the beginning of the income year, the value of that trading stock as at the beginning of the income year as determined in accordance with subpart EB; and
   (d) in any other case, the cost to the transferor of that trading stock.
-(6) For the purpose of bringing into account tax liabilities arising from dispositions of property within a consolidated group to the extent that they have not previously been taken into account by virtue of this section or section HB 2(1), where at any time— then, for the purposes of this Act, the company is deemed to have disposed of that item of property immediately prior to that time to a person not associated with the company and to have immediately thereafter reacquired it, in each case for a consideration equal to the market value of that property at that time.
+(6) For the purpose of bringing into account tax liabilities arising from dispositions of property within a consolidated group to the extent that they have not previously been taken into account by virtue of this section or section HB 2(1), where at any time—then, for the purposes of this Act, the company is deemed to have disposed of that item of property immediately prior to that time to a person not associated with the company and to have immediately thereafter reacquired it, in each case for a consideration equal to the market value of that property at that time.
   (a) a company ceases to be a member of a consolidated group (other than by virtue only of being liquidated); and (b) the company holds any property (whether that property is held as a separate item of property or is part of some other property) which has at any time been the subject of a disposition between members of that consolidated group to which any of subsections (1), (2), (4)(a), (4)(b), and (5) has applied,—
-(7) For the purposes of subsection (6), where— it is treated as if disposed of and reacquired for a consideration equal to its market value at the time of the disposition to which any of subsections (1), (2), (4)(a), (4)(b), and (5) has applied (or, if there has been more than 1 such disposition between members of the consolidated group, equal to its market value at the time of the latest in time of those dispositions at which its market value can separately be determined), and the treatment under this Act of that other property is adjusted accordingly.
+(7) For the purposes of subsection (6), where—it is treated as if disposed of and reacquired for a consideration equal to its market value at the time of the disposition to which any of subsections (1), (2), (4)(a), (4)(b), and (5) has applied (or, if there has been more than 1 such disposition between members of the consolidated group, equal to its market value at the time of the latest in time of those dispositions at which its market value can separately be determined), and the treatment under this Act of that other property is adjusted accordingly.
   (a) any property to which that subsection applies is, at the time of the disposition deemed to occur under that subsection, part of or absorbed into some other property; and
-  (b) its market value at that time cannot separately be determined,— (8) Where and to the extent that— for the purposes of this Act the consideration received by the transferor is deemed to be equal to the consideration that would have been received in an arm's length disposition had that reduction in value not occurred.
+  (b) its market value at that time cannot separately be determined,— (8) Where and to the extent that—for the purposes of this Act the consideration received by the transferor is deemed to be equal to the consideration that would have been received in an arm's length disposition had that reduction in value not occurred.
   (a) any company (in this subsection referred to as the transferor) disposes of any shares in another company (in this subsection referred to as the related company); and
   (b) if that disposition were by way of sale, the consideration from the sale would be included in the transferor's income (not being income not taken into account by virtue of section HB 2); and
   (c) the consideration received by the transferor for that disposition is lower than the consideration that would have been received in an arm's length disposition had not any reduction in the value of the net assets of the related company occurred as a result of any 1 or more dividends, distributions, payments, arrangements, or transactions between the related company and any other company that was at the time of the dividend, distribution, payment, arrangement, or transaction a member of the same consolidated group as the related company,—
-(9) Notwithstanding the preceding subsections of this section, where— the relevant subsection of this section which would have applied to that disposition but for the application of this subsection does not apply to that disposition.
+(9) Notwithstanding the preceding subsections of this section, where—the relevant subsection of this section which would have applied to that disposition but for the application of this subsection does not apply to that disposition.
   (a) any company joins a consolidated group; and
   (b) at the time of joining that consolidated group the company holds any property; and (c) after joining the consolidated group, the company disposes of the property to another member of the consolidated group; and